 The American Rescue Plan Act (ARPA) was signed into law on March 11, 2021, and provides $350 billion for eligible state, local, territorial, and Tribal governments to meet pandemic response needs and rebuild a stronger, more equitable economy as the country recovers.
-Forsyth County was awarded approximately $74 million in ARPA funds of which approximately $20 million is yet to be allocated.
+Forsyth County was awarded approximately $74 million in ARPA funds.

 Forsyth County Commissioners instructed staff to conduct public application processes to receive funding requests from local agencies and internal County Departments.
 To be considered for funding, proposals must demonstrate they are an allowable use under ARPA guidance.
 Please review ARPA Final Rule for details on what is allowable.

 Forsyth County created an interactive Story Board detailing how the $74M in Forsyth County American Rescue Plan Act funds were allocated to approved projects.